MelkorBalrog/AutoSafeguard-Analyzer/README.md

 Projects with empirical data may substitute more precise values, but these approximations provide a justified starting point when none are available.

+These acceptance criteria and validation targets form the baseline for Safety Performance Indicators.
+Observed safety or AI metrics are traced back to these targets so stakeholders can validate whether the established acceptance criteria are met throughout development and testing.

 ## Email Setup